ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

        {
            List<String> lines = Files.readAllLines(Paths.get("pokemon.csv"));
            // Add a loop that prints out the first 10 elements of the List lines
+           // The List here works just like ArrayLists

       }